Skip to content

 The Workspace Window, showing the Navigator (Left), Issue Browser (Center), and an Open Issue (Right)

-On Mac and iPad, the workspace is built around three columns:
+On Mac and iPad, the workspace is built around three regions:

-1. Navigator (sidebar) — Issue groups, versions, milestones, and the board entry.
+1. Navigator (sidebar) — Issue groups, versions, and milestones.
 This is how you choose what you're looking at.

-2. Issue Browser (middle) — The list of issues matching whatever the Navigator has selected.
-Sort, filter, and reorder here.
+2. Issue Browser (middle) — The issues belonging to whatever the Navigator has selected, displayed in your chosen view mode.

 3. Issue Detail (right) — The full view of the selected issue.
 Edit properties, write notes, add subtasks, attach files, and browse history.

 Selecting something in the Navigator populates the Issue Browser; selecting an issue in the Browser populates the Detail.
-Most of your day-to-day movement through a project is along this left-to-right path.
+The middle region can be displayed as a List, Outline, or Board — see Viewing Issues for what each mode is good for and how to switch between them.

 The Navigator

 The Navigator is the sidebar that provides navigation across the entire project.
-It has three sections:
+It has two sections:

 Issue Groups